The CascoCup Difference

 Please be sure to talk with your doctor or gynecologist first.
 Improper use can cause your IUD to dislodge.

 When Casco Cup is inserted properly you should not feel it and it should not leak.
 If it is uncomfortable or can be felt, it is inserted incorrectly, tilted, or not fully open.
 You can try flexing your vaginal muscles or rotating the cup to ensure it is open all the way, but if all else fails, its best to just reinsert it.

 Can Casco Cup cause Toxic Shock Syndrome (TSS)?

-Toxic shock syndrome is a release of toxins into the bloodstream from a bacterial infection (Staphylococcus aureus, or group A streptococcus).
-TSS was originally caused by using high absorbency tampons or prolonged use of tampons.
-TSS is very rare, and even more rare with menstrual cups, but if you experience sudden fever, sunburn-like rash, dizziness, and flu-like symptoms while using your cup, remove it and immediately seek medical attention- without early treatment TSS can be fatal.
+TSS is very rare, and even more rare with menstrual cups, however if you experience sudden fever, sunburn-like rash, dizziness, and flu-like symptoms while using your cup, remove it and immediately seek medical attention- without early treatment TSS can be fatal.

 TSS is a release of toxins into the bloodstream from a bacterial infection (Staphylococcus aureus, or group A streptococcus).
 It has been linked to high absorbency tampons because they can cause dryness and can scrape the vaginal walls allowing the bacteria to get into an open wound.